-- You can easily change the server capabilities (for example if you suddenly need to handle big data queries) for a more powerful machine.
+- You can change the server capabilities later on if you need a more powerful machine.

 - You can add layers of security and restrict access to the app.

-My goal is to create reference articles, so that every time you need to deploy a Shiny app on AWS, you can come back here and find the solution.
+My goal is to give write an exhaustive guide so that every time you want to deploy a Shiny app, you can refer to these articles.